nikhil1232/Bucket-Flaws/README.md

 # Bucket Flaws (S3 Bucket Mass Scanner)
-## Bucket Flaws: A Simple Lightweight Script to Check for Common S3 Bucket Misconfigurations
+## Bucket Flaws: A Simple Lightweight Script that can take a list of bucket names and check for Common S3 Bucket Misconfigurations

 ![Image of BucketFlaws](https://github.com/nikhil1232/Bucket-Flaws/blob/master/images/upload.png)

-This is a very small and light bash script that can basically take a list of bucket names as well a single bucket and perform some common security checks.
+This is a very small and light bash script that can take both a list of buckets as well a single bucket and perform some basic security checks.

 ## Misconfigurations